dcroote/dcroote.github.io/_posts/2023-08-18-website-cheaply.md

 You now have a live website with a custom domain for only the cost of the domain itself.

 Perhaps it was some lingering awe over the speed at which an idea became a reality, but something about the process reminded me of the first website I built nearly twenty years ago.
 Who knows, maybe in twenty more years an AI will build the site directly from electrical signals streamed from a helmet reading my brain waves as I imagine the perfect site.

+## Bonus: Contact form (free with no backend!)

+[Formspree.io](https://formspree.io) allows you to add a contact form to your website without any backend code.
+It's a great option if you don't expect many submissions because their "free forever" plan allows for up to 50 submissions per month.